MarioCatuogno/Clean-macOS/README.md

 ## Prerequisites

 1. Do a fresh install of macOS (version 10.12+)
-2. Download the project with the following command `git clone https://github.com/MarioCatuogno/Clean-macOS.git ~/cleanMacOS`
+2. Open __Terminal.app__ and download the project with the following command `git clone https://github.com/MarioCatuogno/Clean-macOS.git ~/cleanMacOS`
-3. Choose a configuration file from `~/cleanMacOS/config`, copy it into `~/cleanMacOS/` and rename as `Brewfile`
+3. Choose a configuration file from `~/cleanMacOS/config`, copy it into `~/cleanMacOS/` and rename it as `Brewfile`

 ## Installing